sgreenler/july-30-test-two/README.md

 Edit from github online and changed the title.

-Adding a new line on my local R Studio.  vldafjkjfa
+Adding a new line on my local R Studio.